 Why

-used, the more prone to shedding the carpet will be.
-Unfortunately there is
+the fiber lengths used, the more prone to shedding the carpet will be.

 Be

-very careful what you read on the carpet label: Carpet
+very careful INTERPRETING what you read on the Carpet sample label!
+Carpet

 More